 Gluten Free Flour: I do NOT recommend using a store-bought blend for this recipe.
 While you may be tempted to take a shortcut, I highly recommend blending your own mix for this recipe.
 The flours I use in this recipe are also used in my own gluten-free flour blend and should be staples in every gluten-free pantry.

-- Sorghum Flour: Sorghum Flour is high in protein, soft flour with light color.
-It helps the pretzels to get their light texture but also a deepth of flavor.
+- Sorghum Flour: Sorghum Flour is high in protein, soft flour with a light color.
+It helps the pretzels to get their light texture but also a depth of flavor.

-- Corn Starch: Corn starch gives the gluten-free pretzels their classic crisp brown exterior.
+- Corn Starch: Corn starch gives the gluten free pretzels their classic crisp brown exterior.
+It can be replaced with potato starch or tapioca starch.

-Active Dry Yeast: I prefer active dry yeast which has to be activated in a warm liquid before adding it to the dough.
+Active Dry Yeast: I prefer using active dry yeast, which requires activation in warm liquid before adding it to the dough.
+This step ensures the yeast is fully activated, contributing to the dough’s perfect rise and texture.

 Equipment needed to make Gluten Free Soft Pretzels